sahat/hackathon-starter/README.md

 ```

 - Finally, you can now push your code to OpenShift by running `git push -f openshift master`
  - **Note:** The first time you run this command, you have to pass `-f` (force) flag because OpenShift creates a dummy server with the welcome page when you create a new Node.js app.
-Passing `-f` flag will override everything with your *Hackathon Starter* project repository. **Do not** run `git pull` as it will create unnecessary merge conflicts.
+Passing `-f` flag will override everything with your *Public Phone* project repository. **Do not** run `git pull` as it will create unnecessary merge conflicts.
 - And you are done!

 ---